yafacex/lua_pool_allocator/README.md

 This alloctor speed up 10%~30% testing by some allocating small table and string tests.See it at 'tests' and 'benchmark'

 Install:
-copy src/pool_alloc.h and src/pool_alloc.c to your project
+copy src/pool_alloc.h and src/pool_alloc.c to your project and use code below to create your lua state.

 ```c
 init_pool_alloc();